Gas prices cost more than double what they did 20 years ago. Fuel is one of the most expensive parts of owning a car.

 Financial benefits to electric cars

 Electric cars not only reduce your carbon footprint, they can save drivers thousands of dollars each year.
-These cars cost on average $600 in electricity each year, said Mays.
-In comparison, the average driver spends $8,469 per year on gas, according to AAA.
+The average cost of electricity for a Chevrolet Bolt — according to DOE calculators — is about $430 per year, given typical driving.
+In comparison, the average driver spends $1,500 per year on gas, according to AAA.

 Fuel costs vary significantly by vehicle type, ranging from 3.68 cents per mile for an electric vehicle to 13.88 cents per mile for a pickup truck.
 New vehicle owners, on average, will spend a little more than 10 cents per mile – about $1,500 annually — to fuel their vehicles.